kanaria69/Mainecoco/README.md

-## Writing with a broken pencil is pointless.
+## The word queue is ironic.
+It's just q with a bunch of silent letters waiting in line.